https://smpl.as/wp-content/uploads/2022/10/flow-image-2-1.svg

 Unless you’re very lucky, you’ll be pushing innovation on top of everything else you’re already working on – and you’ll be doing it with less money than you need.

-This means you’ve got to make the best use of your time and resources to make rapid progress.
+This means you’ve got to make the best use of the time and resources available to make rapid progress.

 To get off to the best start, take the data and insight you have, workshop ideas with key stakeholders, and quickly create a basic prototype.

-Doing this will allow you to make quick, effective gains by stripping your idea back and clearly focusing on a core customer journey and getting to a Minimum Viable Product (MVP) fast.
+Doing this will allow you to make quick, effective gains by stripping your idea back, clearly focusing on a core customer journey, and getting to a Minimum Viable Product (MVP) fast.

 You will also better engage with your stakeholders and demonstrate early progress – both crucial to keeping the right people interested and on-side.